WHAT IS ABELSONITE?

 The mineral is known only from the Parachute Creek Member of the Green River Formation.
 It has been known from the Uinta Basin in Utah since its discovery and from the Piceance Basin in Colorado since 1985.
 Abelsonite occurs in association with albite, analcime, dolomite, mica, orthoclase, pyrite, and quartz. s.

 The mineral probably formed from diagenesis of chlorophyll, likely chlorophyll a, which was transported as an aqueous solution into a favorable geologic setting.
-In 2003, Abelsonite was fully synthesized for the first time.
+In 2003, abelsonite was fully synthesized for the first time.

 Abelsonite history